Understanding the mechanisms of adaptation to climate change: a real challenge

 Vincent Guili, CC BY-NC-SA

-Evolution and plasticity
+Evolution and Plasticity

-A second adaptation mechanism is "phenotypic plasticity."
+A second adaptive mechanism is "phenotypic plasticity."

-For example, in many mammals, the amount of adipose tissue in an individual can vary depending on several environmental factors, particularly cold temperatures.
+For example, in many mammals, the amount of adipose tissue an individual possesses can vary depending on several environmental factors, particularly cold temperatures.
 Similarly, many species increase their vigilance when the risk of predation is high.

 Laying eggs at the right time